gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Controlling it would give the governor the upper hand in his struggle with the Aussies and his clones.
     -   And give Wales access to medical technology he needs to survive.
     -   Governor agrees.
--   Interlude gives background on the rise of AI.

 ### Chapter 5: love (days 7-8)